 First I want to tell you how hard it is to predict the market correctly.

-This means that every second trade they expect to lose.
+This means that for every second trade they expect to lose.

 Back to the news story.